Top ↑

 During the iteration, I also came up with some ideas for future improvements, such as:

-Instead of ending on a static page, the app now retrieves data from the ATM via API after the transaction is completed—displaying the success status and amount to improve the overall experience.
+Instead of ending on a static page, the app now retrieves data from the ATM via API after the transaction is completed, displaying the success status and amount to let user clearly understand.

 Learning